 Countries: United Kingdom

 United Kingdom is a nuclear weapon state member of the Nuclear Non-proliferation Treaty.
 In 2010 it made a commitment to reduce the nuclear arsenal to "no more than 180 warheads."
-In 2015 the United Kingdom officially declared that its nuclear arsenal includes fewer than 120 operationally deployed nuclear warheads.
-In addition, about 60 warheads appear to be kept in reserve and further 15-20 were awaiting dismantlement.
+In 2015 the United Kingdom officially declared that its nuclear arsenal includes fewer than 120 "operationally available" nuclear warheads.
+In addition, about 60 warheads appeared to be kept in reserve and further 15-20 were awaiting dismantlement.
 The goal of 180 warheads was expected to be met in mid-2020s.
 In 2021, however, the United Kingdom reconsidered its previous commitment and announced that it "will move to an overall nuclear weapon stockpile of no more than 260 warheads."

 Highly enriched uranium